grayasm/git-main/world/bkeka/README.txt

 2. pip3 install selenium
    pip3 install requests
+   yum install python3-pillow

 3. sudo in Pycharm debugger does not work.
    If you use the VPN connection then disable the password temporarily. username ALL=(ALL) NOPASSWD:ALL

-4. Cyberghost binary creates the tun device but the connection is dead.
+4. Cyberghostvpn client must be installed
+    Download cyberghostvpn app for linux (CentOS7)
+    install.sh  -> to install it
+    cyberghostvpn --setup   -> to register client with provider

+4. Legacy openvpn connection:
-   To solve it follow this tutorial: https://support.cyberghostvpn.com/hc/en-us/articles/360007929314-How-to-Set-Up-OpenVPN-on-Linux-Ubuntu-via-Network-Manager
+   If tun device is not created follow this tutorial: https://support.cyberghostvpn.com/hc/en-us/articles/360007929314-How-to-Set-Up-OpenVPN-on-Linux-Ubuntu-via-Network-Manager

    Configure new device (Other) w/ Protocol=openvpn, Country=Italy, Server Group=TCP (not UDP)